Wood Floor Sanding & Sealing Services

 With over a decade of hard work in everyday wood floor sanding and restoration services, we can confidently claim our prime position as a leading London flooring company.
 During these years, we have renovated the floors of thousands of homes, and many businesses have relied on us with expectations for no compromise to durability and quality.

 Sanding floors is a tricky craft that takes a while to master.
 There's a sense of excitement brought to us every time we see any transformation of worn out 100 years old parquet into an elegant, new feature.
-As craftsmen that take great pride in their work, the satisfaction written all over our clients' faces after a successful job is our biggest reward
+As craftsmen that take great pride in their work, the satisfaction was written all over our clients' faces after a successful job is our biggest reward.

 Hardwood & Floorboards Sanding

 Our specialists utilize the latest dust-capturing sanding equipment.
-The sawdust produced by the restoration process of the timber surface is collected and will be disposed after the service is done.
+The sawdust produced by the restoration process of the timber surface is collected and will be disposed of after the service is done.

-Some floor repairs may be necessary in case there's damage due to excessive moisture, or wear and tear.
-The possibility exists that a thinner, cracked board, or a loose parquet block may need to be re-fitted or entirely replaced.
+Some floor repairs may be necessary in case there's damage due to excessive moisture or wear and tear.
+The possibility exists that a thinner, cracked board or a loose parquet block may need to be re-fitted or entirely replaced.

-We have a wide range of ready to use stain colours, and in order to help you choose the best look for your floors, our sealants are available in a few sheens - extra-matt, matt, satin, and gloss.
-The best practice when it comes to getting the colour job done right is to showcase samples on your own floor.
-The process consists of using the staining agents on small areas of the floor, before the final sanding, in order to let the clients see how it will look afterwards.
+We have a wide range of ready to use stain colours, and to help you choose the best look for your floors, our sealants are available in a few sheens - extra-matt, matt, satin, and gloss.
+The best practice when it comes to getting the colour job done right is to showcase samples on your floor.
+The process consists of using floor staining agents on small areas of the floor, before the final sanding, to let the clients see how it will look afterwards.
 The area is then sanded anew, eliminating any chance of residual colouring, then stained with the chosen agent, and then it gets sealed with a sealant.
 Fear not, we will allow you enough time to take the right decision.

 Parquet Floor Restoration

-All of the parquet blocks require our floormen's undivided attention.
+All of the parquet blocks require our floor men's undivided attention.
 The parquet is laid in various patterns, such as the very popular in recent years herringbone, and the flow of the wood grain will have a different direction.
 Refinishing parquet is a bigger challenge than refinishing engineered wood flooring, for example.